Changing the World, One Child at a Time

 Esther Morey is the vision, the momentum, and the very heart behind Coda.
 Her contagious love and passion for serving children and providing a bright future for the new generation of youth has inspired not just the founding of Coda Mountain Academy but many other organizations and the strengthening of countless individuals towards the same goal.
 Everything from her smile, to her gentleness, even to the frequent bottle of kombucha or carrot juice in her hand, exudes an atmosphere so often absent from our educational system today – one of love, acceptance, and joy.

 Since 2010, Julian Taylor has been a part of the Coda community as a resident violin faculty member at the Summer Music Festival.
 His creative outlets in music help bring about the fresh and unique musical atmosphere that Coda represents: the exploration of many musical genres and a pioneering spirit, always searching for innovation.
 This year, inspired to continue reaching out to West Virginia’s talented youth and broaden the scope of Coda’s impact, he and his wife Marilyn Taylor, have taken on the role of Program Director over the Summer Music Festival.

 Marilyn TaylorProgram Director - Summer Music Festival

-A recent addition to the Coda family, Marilyn Taylor joined the faculty for the Coda Mountain Academy Music Internship in the summer of 2015 and immediately fell in love with the mission of Coda and the youth it serves.
+Marilyn Taylor joined the Coda faculty in the summer of 2015 and immediately fell in love with the mission of Coda and the youth it serves.
 Her down-to-earth nature and buoyant spirit, compounded with her organizational skills and broad musical talents, makes her a perfect fit, along with her husband, Julian Taylor, as Program Director of the Summer Music Festival.